hseoy/react-typescript-boilerplate/README.md

 ### Test

-I built a test environment using jest and react-testing-library.
+The test environment was built using the jest and react testing library.

 ```bash
 $ yarn test